cliffordsnow/cliffordsnow.github.io/_posts/2015-04-20-LinuxfestNW.md

 Recently I posted a request for help with my OSM presentation at the [Linuxfest Northwest](http://linuxfestnorthwest.org/2015) in Bellingham.
 Here is what I learned.

 ### What do you enjoy most about OpenStreetMap?

 Ian McWen "I love most being able to do things and add things at broader or more specific scales and see the fruits of my work almost immediately -- both the breadth of possible participation and the quick feedback loop."

 Mark Bradley "That you can contribute as much or as little to the map as you want, anywhere you want, but always making the map better for everyone!"

+David Wisbey "I am a volunteer mapper.
+I enjoy contributing a lot of new data and fixing/deleting existing data with errors.
+I especially like bringing small towns and certain special parts of cities "alive" (often areas are very poorly mapped; when I'm done with them, it's amazing)"

 ### What about OSM surprised you most?

 Richard Weait "The amazing diversity in the interests of new contributors.
 I meet new OpenStreetMap contributors every month, and the interest that brings them in to meet us differ widely."